 Your brand needs a purpose.
 “The starting point of any brand strategy research is to work out what the company stands for,” according to B2B International.
 “What is the single most important value that the company presents to the world?”
 It’s easier said than done to determine your brand value.
 Kissmetrics recommends asking yourself questions like “Why did I build this business?” and “Why do I want to help this specific group of people?”
 The answers will lead you to your brand values, which you can then share with your audience through social media and inbound marketing.

-Once you’ve honed in on your brand’s purpose, you can craft brand values and share them with your team so everyone is on the same page about what you stand for.
+Once you’ve homed in on your brand’s purpose, you can craft brand values and share them with your team so everyone is on the same page about what you stand for.

 What should your brand be about if it’s not focused on your company?
 Ogilvy says that “a brand is a promise to its consumers.”
 One of the biggest branding mistakes a company can make is being narcissistic: totally absorbed with themselves and how awesome they are.